Arden Hills, Minnesota: Politics

-According to Arden Hills' 2011 Comprehensive Annual Financial Report, the top employers in the city are:

 Land Use

 Any new development is expected to conform to the provisions of the very detailed (and sometimes contradictory) provisions of the Zoning Code, the primary stated purpose of which is to ensure fair application of City development regulations and to promote the public health, safety, and welfare.

 Proposed deviations from the Zoning Code require the approval of a "variance" by the City Council, which takes into consideration the recommendations of the Planning Commission, staff, and members of the public.
 Requests for variances are required to address the criteria in Minnesota State Statutes 462.357 Subd.
 6. Variances are intended to be used to address unique lot situations when the literal application of the Code would restrict reasonable use of the land and create an undue hardship as defined in Minnesota State Statutes.
 The undue hardship cannot be created by the landowner or be based entirely on economic reasons.
 Variance applications are reviewed by the Planning Commission, which is responsible for determining what constitutes "undue hardship."

 Members of the Planning Commission are appointed by the City Council.
 Commission members are to represent the interests of the community and evaluate development applications based on established City Codes and State Statutes.
 Planning Commission members must be City residents, and they are unpaid volunteers.

 In July 2006 the city reached a tentative agreement with the U.S. Government to purchase a large portion of the former Twin Cities Army Ammunition Plant site for $45 million, a deal that could lead to a major new development that would include 2,400 new homes and 3200000 sqft of commercial space.